GiorgiJ1/SnippetManager/README.md

-# SnippetManager

-Snippet Manager (Rust) 🦀
+SnippetManager 🦀

-A lightweight developer tool for storing and searching code snippets locally.
+A lightweight Rust desktop tool for storing, organizing, and searching code snippets locally.

-This project is an early prototype (v0.0.1) of a Rust-based snippet manager designed to help developers quickly save, organize, and retrieve useful pieces of code.
+This project is an early prototype (v0.0.2) of a Rust-based snippet manager designed to help developers quickly save and retrieve useful pieces of code.

-The goal of the project is to eventually evolve into a fast, modern, Rust-only desktop application for managing personal code libraries.
+The long-term goal is to build a fast, modern, Rust-only desktop application for managing personal code libraries.

-Features (v0.0.1)
+Features (v0.0.2)

-Current prototype includes:

-Add new code snippets
+Desktop GUI application

+Create and edit snippets

-List stored snippets
+Browse stored snippets

 Search snippets by keyword

-View snippet details

 Delete snippets

 Local JSON storage

-Snippets contain:
+Each snippet contains:

 Title